FAQ Guests

 Will there be anything to drink?
 Can I bring alcohol?

-Bottled water (as well as soft drinks and snacks) may be purchased at one of the UCLA Store locations throughout campus.
+Please do not bring alcohol.
+Bottled water, soft drinks and snacks may be purchased at one of the UCLA Store locations throughout campus.
+MAP

 Close